afractal/PomoTimer/README.md

 \*v.0.4.\*\*

 - security updates
+- improve footprints of the app
+- remove unnecessary ci's

 \*v.0.3.\*\*

 - add adjustable break timer
 - add reset task feature
 - display/hide are condensed to one command
 - start/stop/resume are condensed to one command
 - every reset should pull work time from settings
 - revisit timer mechanisms

 \*v.0.2.\*\*

 - add and integrate taskboard with timer
 - add pomodori counter for tasks
 - bug on hiding/displaying timer
 - bug on removing the current task, it should be removed from the timer

 \*v0.1.\*\*

 - add basic pomodoro timer functionality

 ## Credits